Madison Beer

-Madison Elle Beer (born March 5, 1999) is an American singer.
-Born in New York, she began posting covers to YouTube in early 2012.
-Beer gained substantial media coverage when Justin Bieber posted a link to one of her covers.
-She released her debut single, "Melodies", in 2013.
+Madison Elle Beer (born March 5, 1999) is an American singer and songwriter.
+Beer first gained substantial media coverage when Justin Bieber posted a link to one of her covers she posted on YouTube.
+In 2013, she released her debut single "Melodies".
+In 2018, she released her debut extended play (EP), As She Pleases, which produced the singles "Dead" and "Home with You".

-In 2018, Beer released her debut EP, As She Pleases.
-The project was supported by the singles "Dead" and "Home with You", both of which were certified Gold by the RIAA.
-The following year, Beer signed with Epic Records, later releasing her debut studio album, Life Support in 2021.
-The album was supported by several singles, including "Selfish", which gained traction on the media sharing app TikTok, leading to the single's RIAA Gold certification.
+Beer signed with Epic Records in 2019.
+She released her debut studio album, Life Support, in 2021.
+The album was supported by several singles, including "Selfish", which earned a RIAA Platinum certification.
+Her second studio album, Silence Between Songs, was released in 2023.
+It received a nomination for Best Immersive Audio Album at the 66th Annual Grammy Awards.
+In 2024, Beer released "Make You Mine," for which she received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.

-Aside from her solo work, Beer has voiced the virtual character Evelynn in the League of Legends virtual band K/DA.
-As a member of the group she has released the internationally charting singles "Pop/Stars" (2018) and "More" (2020).
+Aside from her solo work, Beer has voiced the virtual character Evelynn in the League of Legends virtual band K/DA, with whom she has released the singles "Pop/Stars" (2018) and "More" (2020).
 She has also appeared on television series such as Todrick (2015) and RuPaul's Drag Race (2020), and in the film Louder Than Words (2013).

 Early life

-Madison Elle Beer was born in Jericho, New York, on March 5, 1999.
+Madison Elle Beer was born in Jericho, New York, to a Jewish family on March 5, 1999.
 Her father, Robert Beer, is a real estate developer, and her mother, Tracie, worked as an interior designer before putting that aside to help navigate Madison's career.
+She has a younger brother named Ryder.

 Beer appeared on the cover of Child magazine after winning a modeling competition at four years old.
-She has a younger brother named Ryder, and her parents divorced when she was young.
-Her family is Jewish, and she celebrated her Bat Mitzvah in 2012.
+When she was around six or seven years old, she was sexually abused by someone who was around her frequently.
+Her parents divorced when she was seven.
+She celebrated her bat mitzvah in 2012.